 Acupuncture is suitable for all ages including teenagers, children and babies.
 Children normally respond quickly and need less treatment than adults.
 Some only need massage, moxa or acupressure.

-Acupuncture can work alongside Western Medicine, but you should tell your GP you are having acupuncture treatment.
+Acupuncture can work alongside Western Medicine, but you should tell your GP if you are having acupuncture treatment.